2012 Senior Open Championship

 The 2012 Senior Open Championship was a senior major golf championship and the 26th Senior Open Championship, held on 26–29 July at Turnberry Golf Resort in South Ayrshire, Scotland, United Kingdom.
 It was the 10th Senior Open Championship played as a senior major championship.

 Fred Couples won two strokes ahead of Gary Hallberg.
-It was Couples's second senior major championship victory.
+It was the second senior major championship victory for Couples.

 Venue

 The Ailsa Course at Turnberry, situated 80 kilometres south of Glasgow, Scotland, on headland along the Firth of Clyde, overlooking the Isle of Arran and Ailsa Craig, was initially opened with 13 holes in 1901, designed by Willie Fernie, and later completed to 18 holes.
 It was redesigned by Mackenzie Ross between 1949 and 1951.

 It was the seventh Senior Open Championship played at Turnberry.
 The course had previously hosted The Open Championship four times; 1977, 1986, 1994 and 2009.